Washington's NFL Cheerleaders Say They Had To Pose Topless As VIPs Watched

 "At one of my friend's shoots, we were basically standing around her like a human barricade because she was basically naked, so we could keep the guys from seeing her," one cheerleader told Macur.
 "I was getting so angry that the guys on the trip were skeezing around in the background."

-Nine of the cheerleaders were also told they'd been chosen to be "personal escorts" for sponsors during an outing at a nightclub, according to the Times.
+Nine of the cheerleaders were also told they had been chosen to be "personal escorts" for sponsors during an outing at a nightclub, according to the Times.
 Several said the order came from the squad's director.

 That trip included urgings that the cheerleaders drink and flirt; one participant said the cheerleaders felt as if their bosses were "pimping us out."

 The cheerleading squad's director, Stephanie Jojokian, told the Times that she doesn't agree with the depiction of the trip.
-She denied ordering anyone to go out with sponsors, and said she provides a supportive environment for her cheerleaders.
+She denied ordering anyone to go out with sponsors and said she provides a supportive environment for her cheerleaders.

 "Where is this coming from?"
 Jojokian is quoted as saying.
 "I would never put a woman in a situation like that.
 I actually mentor these women to be strong and to speak up, and it kills me to hear that."